 Remember – this is a Challenge, and not a competition.
 You’re out to challenge yourself, to explore new ground and try something new!

-Once you built such an instrument and would like to use the LWC symbol to connect to the project register it with us.
-If appropriate you will then receive permission to use the symbol and you will also be included in newsletters, activities etc.
+Once you built such an instrument and would like to use the LWC mark to connect to the project register it with us.
+If appropriate you will then receive permission to use the mark and you will also be included in newsletters, activities etc.

 A few additional notes: